voidfiles/lark/README.rst

 Planned Features
 ________________

-* Flask middle ware to support oauth2
+* Flask middleware to support oauth2
-* Webinterface for managing
+* A full Web interface for managing, and editing redis values.